December is the hands-down most powerful month to fundraise and to strengthen relationships for the year to come.

 Spend a few minutes, ideally one-on-one, with colleagues in your organization to thank them for their help in making marketing a success (even if their role is very indirect).

 That includes clients, board members, donors, volunteers, partners and others who help your organization move its mission forward.
 The more personal and relevant the better—make sure to segment your audiences (e.g. high-dollar donors, entry-level donors and prospects; or five-year or more volunteers, two- to five-year volunteers and new volunteers).

 If the number of personal notes required is overwhelming, consider sending hand-signed custom holiday greeting cards to at least your Tier 1 network: Board members, loyal volunteers, donors (or at least some donors—returning, new, young or any other group that deserves special recognition).
 That personal (real!) signature makes all the difference.

 We all want to know that our effort (be it money, time or attention) is valued.
 Don’t miss this natural opportunity to appreciate your supporters.
 And encourage colleagues, who many have slightly different networks, to do the same.

-Reach out to rejuvenate relationships that have gone quiet in 2012
+Reach out to rejuvenate relationships that have gone dark in 2013

 You’re likely to find a group of former supporters (don’t limit it to donors) who have gone quiet in the last year or six months.